hashicorp/terraform-provider-hcp/docs/index.md

 ## API
 The terraform provider accesses a few APIs to facilitate workflows.
 The main APIs are documented here: https://developer.hashicorp.com/hcp/docs/hcp/api

-In addition to the documentation provided, the provider also accesses: *status.hashicorp.com*
+In addition to the documentation provided, the provider also accesses [HashiCorp Services Status page](https://status.hashicorp.com/)

 For more information about HCP, please review our [documentation page](https://developer.hashicorp.com/hcp/docs/).